 Three core principles have been identified and need to be implemented in order for the construction of a structure to be ecologically beneficial to the environment, including:

 - Machines driven by hybrid engines and electric vehicles should be used to eliminate energy wastage during construction.
-The engaging of an electric engine will reduce the load of an overworked motor engine in this way.
+For example, if you had an electric forklift, instead of buying a new battery when your old one runs out of life, you could opt for refurbished batteries, like those from https://txmotive.com/repair-refurbish/refurbished-batteries/ to avoid excessive wastage and give your batteries extra life.
+The engagement of an electric engine will also reduce the load of an overworked motor engine in this way.

-- Buildings which have been completed should also eliminate any wastage in the energy generated.
+- Buildings that have been completed should also eliminate any wastage in the energy generated.

 - Establish whether materials have been locally sourced or if they’re renewed; if they’re not, can they be recycled in the future?